phillbush/incipit/README.txt

 The ‘Incipit Markup Language’ (or ‘Incipit’, for short) is a plain text markup language that uses Unicode characters and the structure of the text itself to format documents.
-‘Incipit’ is also the name of a script that converts ‘Incipit’ documents to html or troff.

 In the ‘Incipit Markup Language’, a paragraph is a block of text delimited by blank lines.
 A paragraph may be preceded by a section